Bryce Berry

-Bryce Berry (born June 16, 2001) is an American politician and member of the Georgia House of Representatives for the 56th district.
+Bryce Vernon Berry (born June 16, 2001) is an American politician and member of the Georgia House of Representatives for the 56th district.
 A member of the Democratic Party, he defeated incumbent Republican candidate Mesha Mainor in 2024.
 He graduated from Morehouse College and works as a math teacher at a public school in Atlanta.

 Berry received 83.8% of votes in the 2024 general election against Mainor.